deafmind/RAG-System-Haysack-Milvus-Ollama/readme.md

 Follow these steps to set up the project:
 1. Install the **uv** package manager:
     ```bash
-    pip install uv # if uv package manager not installed on your system.
+    pip install uv # If uv package manager not installed on your system.
     git clone https://github.com/deafmind/RAG-System-Haysack-Milvus-Ollama.git
     ```
 2. Install dependencies using **uv**: